lorak41/lorak41.github.io/_projects/edf_graphite.md

 - **Demonstration of Efficacy:** Validating the performance of this formulation through numerous `numerical simulations`, showcasing both accuracy and robustness.

-This research marks a significant contribution to both the fields of `engineering mechanics` and `nuclear safety`, demonstrating the versatility and impact of the methodologies developed during bone fracture research.
+This research marks a significant contribution to both the fields of `engineering mechanics` and `nuclear safety`, demonstrating the versatility and impact of the methodologies developed in MoFEM.

 <div class="row mt-3">